 Writing fiction (and nonfiction) has been her strongest and longest passion from a very young age.
 She has published literary and academic works in English and Spanish.
 With typical timing, her first book, a historical biography of the medieval Greek author and princess Anna Komnene, came out in the Spring.

-Her novel, The Stone Maidens, will be published in summer 2022.
+Her novel, The Stone Maidens, was published in summer 2022.